Attractions Around Chiltern

 Within the main street of Chiltern village is a growing choice of eateries to satisfy the fussiest of diners.
 The bistro at the Telegraph hotel offers quality Aussie favorites in their bistro to the rear of the heritage hotel.
 The Ironbark Tavern offers authentic Thai food three nights a week, as well as Aussie favorites with a choice of a beer garden or take away.
-The Vine and HUB 62 have great coffee and breakfasts on offer.
+The Bakery always has good coffee and something Yummy on offer.

 All of this is within a three minute walk from our little park.